isomerpages/moe-lianhuapri/_learning/Mathematics.md

 <img src="/images/Learning/Mathematics/m3%20pouch.png" style="width:50%">

-This resource package offers a variety of activities to support the learning and assessment of multiplication and division facts.
+<p style="text-align: justify;">This resource package offers a variety of activities to support the learning and assessment of multiplication and division facts.
 These resources which include games and songs are accessible to the students anytime, anywhere.
-The package also has a home segment for parental involvement to support their children in the mastery of the facts.
+The package also has a home segment for parental involvement to support their children in the mastery of the facts.</p>

 ![](/images/Learning/Mathematics/MathsGames20_8.jpg)